Intradistrict Transfer Request (ITR)

-- Parents/guardians complete the regular enrollment procedure and provide necessary documentation at their home school.
+- Parents/guardians must complete the regular enrollment paperwork and provide necessary documentation at their home school (school of residence).

 - The home school principal reviews the application, the reason(s) for the request, and the history of the student.
-The principal reviews the application and sends it to the ACUSD Curriculum and Instruction Office.
+The principal makes his/her recommendation.

-- Approval of the IAP may be revoked and the student transferred immediately to the home school for the following reasons: (a) falsification of address, medical or legal verification, or (b) unsatisfactory behavior, attendance, and/or academic performance.
-This decision is the responsibility of the principal/designee and that decision is final.
+- Approval of the ITR may be revoked and the student transferred to the home school for the following reasons: (a) falsification of address, medical or legal verification, or (b) unsatisfactory behavior, attendance, and /or academic performance.
+This decision is the responsibility of the principal/ designee and that decision is final.

 Eligibility and Priority Criteria